-The full legal and commercial name of the Issuer

-Microfinance organisation OnlineKazFinance LLP.

-Legal form of the Issuer

-Limited Liability Partnership.

-The country of incorporation of the Issuer
+The Full Legal and Commercial Name of the Issuer Microfinance organisation OnlineKazFinance LLP.
+Legal Form of the Issuer Limited Liability Partnership.
+The Country of Incorporation • The Company was incorporated and registered in the Benubli

-- The Company was incorporated and registered in the Republic of Kazakhstan on 1 August 2016 as a Limited Liability Partnership with business identification number 160840000397 and remains incorporated and registered for 4 years. - The contact details of the Issuer are: Republic of Kazakhstan, Almaty, Nauryzbay batyr street 8, 5th floor, 050004 and its telephone number is +7 727 385 09 18, the corporate website of the Issuer is www.solva.kz.
+- The Company was incorporated and registered in the Republic of Kazakhstan on The Country of Incorporation 1 August 2016 as a Limited Liability Partnership with business identification number 160840000397 and remains incorporated and registered for 5 years. - The contact details of the Issuer are: Republic of Kazakhstan, Almaty, Nauryzbay batyr street 8, 5th floor, 050004 and its telephone number is +7 727 339 8609, +7 727 339 8716, the corporate website of the Issuer is www.solva.kz.